 Employment

-Associate Lecturer (sickness cover) Foundation Art, Bristol School of Arts, Bower Ashton Campus, Bristol.
+Associate Lecturer Foundation Art, Bristol School of Arts, Bower Ashton Campus, Bristol.

 September-June 2019-20